Koblenz: Cable cars

+There are two cable cars, Koblenz-Ehrenbreitstein (valley) - Ehrenbreitstein fortress, which is integrated into the VRM fare and the aerial ropeway from Koblenz-Altstadt to Ehrenbreitstein fortress (mountain), not integrated into the VRM fare.

 Roads

 To the west of the town is the autobahn A 61, connecting Ludwigshafen and Mönchengladbach, to the north is the east–west running A 48, connecting the A 1, Saarbrücken-Cologne, with the A 3, Frankfurt-Cologne.
 The city is also on various federal highways 9, 42, 49, 416, 258 and 327.
 The Glockenberg Tunnel connects the Pfaffendorf Bridge to the B 42.